Insights · January 16, 2026 · 11 min read

 Google Gemini operates across Google's ecosystem and is integrated into workspace tools, Android, and search.
 Its recommendations carry weight because of the sheer number of touchpoints where users encounter it.

 Tracking AI visibility isn't as simple as checking whether your brand name appears in a response.
-You need to measure four distinct dimensions to understand the full picture.
+You need to separate presence from preference, and measure several distinct dimensions.

 Visibility measures how often your brand appears when AI systems respond to queries relevant to your industry.
-This is the foundational metric — if you're not showing up at all, nothing else matters.
+This is the foundational metric.

 Brand Recognition